CMHAAorg/cmhaa-website/site/content/resources/personal-story-melinda-upton.md

 **Okay to not be okay**

 Mental health issues among lawyers are alarmingly high.
-It’s estimated that around 30% suffer disability and distress due to depression.
+It’s estimated that around 30 per cent suffer disability and distress due to depression.

 At DLA Piper, we recognise that positive change needs to be championed from the top.
 Our Global co-CEO, Simon Levine, is a strong supporter of mental wellness across the firm.

 We also try and humanise the workplace as much as possible.
 Leaders are encouraged to lead from the front and make talking about mental health normal.
 We also encourage people to connect with others.

-By showing our vulnerability as leaders, we teach to our people that it’s ‘okay to not be okay’.
+By showing our vulnerability as leaders, we teach to our people that it’s okay to not be okay.
 We start to erode the barriers that have kept people silent for so long.

 I feel incredibly proud that I work at a firm where having these conversations is part of our strategy.